-By Robin Barrie Kaiden, MS, RD, CDN, Nutritious Life Certified trainer
+By Robin Barrie Kaiden, MS, RD, CDN, NLC

 The deadlift is an effective full-body exercise.
 Not only will it help improve your athletic performance in any sport you play, it will also help you lift things in daily life, whether it’s groceries, kids, or luggage.
 See?
 Effective.

 And from a full-body fitness perspective, the deadlift recruits many muscle groups.
 It works your hamstrings, glutes, adductor muscles (inner thighs), calves, and even your quads as you extend back to a standing position.
 You need to engage the muscles of your upper, mid, and lower back, too, along with your core, which keeps you stable throughout the movement.
 You also recruit your shoulders and forearms to support the weight.

 But it’s important to make sure you know how to do a deadlift properly (shown here).
 Otherwise, you risk hurting your back.

 How to Do a Deadlift the Right Way

 - Line the weight up between your heels.

 - Hinge forward with a straight (not rounded) back to grab the weight.

 - Maintaining a straight line from your head to your hips, create tension in the shoulders by pretending to break the weight.

 - Stand up tall, squeezing glutes, driving heels into the ground, keeping the weight close to your body, and engaging your core.